 About 81% of confirmed data breaches in the Accommodations industry involved stolen credentials. – Source: Verizon 2018 Data Breach Investigations Report

-At Duo, we recommend push-based, U2F, and biometric authentication, because these make it very difficult for an attacker to pose as an authorized user.
+At Duo, we recommend push-based, FIDO Security Key, and biometric authentication, because these make it very difficult for an attacker to pose as an authorized user.

 Push-based 2FA: Most push-based authentications can't be approved unless a user's phone is unlocked.
 This requirement makes push-based 2FA more secure than passcode-based 2FA, which often delivers a code that can be seen on lock screens or other SMS-enabled devices.
 With push-based 2FA, simple security measures like a passcode or biometric identification go a long way, protecting applications with a layer of information only device owners would possess.

-Webauthn: Like U2F-based authentication, Webauthn-based authentication requires users to approve access requests via a mechanism that’s attached to their device.
-Webauthn, however, takes this principle even further by tapping into users’ built-in biometric authenticators, negating the need for both passcodes and physical hardware.
+Webauthn: Webauthn-based authentication requires users to approve access requests via a mechanism that’s attached to their device.
+Webauthn taps into users’ built-in biometric authenticators, negating the need for both passcodes and physical hardware.
+For devices that don’t contain a built-in biometric sensor, USB-based FIDO security keys, such as the YubiKey by Yubico can bridge the gap.
 With Webauthn, the world of information security moves one step closer to true password-less authentication.

 Two-factor authentication (2FA) is a subset of multi-factor authentication.
 There are as many potential factors of authentication as there are ways to confirm a user’s identity (location, fingerprints, face, security keys), and any security protocol that involves three or more is considered MFA.
 2FA is the most common and easily accessible subset of MFA that requires two factors of authentication.